In a nutshell

 - The insurance industry is regulated by the Financial Conduct Authority.

 - Telematics is a growing area in car insurance.
 A device in a car can track the driver's behaviour and send that info to the insurance company, who will charge premiums accordingly based on that driver's risk of accident.
-The Association of British Insurers (ABI) predicted that global insurance telematics subscriptions could reach more than 59 million by 2021, in turn leading to fleet management system revenues of $22 billion.
+Many leading auto insurers in the UK are now using ‘black box’ technologies, including Admiral, Hastings Direct, Direct Line, Co-op, Tesco and the RAC.
+Some research has found telematics has also been part of a decline in RTAs for those using it – also good news for insurers.